core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Pairwise Keys ## {#sec-derivation-pairwise}

 Certain signature schemes, such as EdDSA and ECDSA, support a secure combined signature and encryption scheme.
-This section specifies the derivation of "pairwise keys", for use in the pairwise mode defined in {{sec-pairwise-protection}}.
+This section specifies the derivation of "pairwise keys" for use in the pairwise mode defined in {{sec-pairwise-protection}}.

 Group OSCORE keys used for both signature and encryption MUST be used only for purposes related to Group OSCORE.
 These include the processing of messages with Group OSCORE, as well as performing proof-of-possession of private keys, e.g., upon joining a group through the Group Manager (see {{group-manager}}).